Canon R6 vs Fujifilm GFX 50R

 Feature comparison

 Apart from body and sensor, cameras can and do differ across a variety of features.
-The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the Canon R6 offers a substantially higher resolution than the one in the GFX 50R (5760k vs 3690k dots).
+The R6 and the GFX 50R are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
+Moreover, their viewfinders offer an identical resolution of 3690k dots.
 The adjacent table lists some of the other core features of the Canon R6 and Fujifilm GFX 50R along with similar information for a selection of comparators.

 Viewfinder (Type or 000 dots) |